pytest-dev/pytest-django/docs/managing_python_path.rst

 needed to have the Python path setup properly.
 There are two ways to handle this problem, described below.

-Automatic looking for of Django projects
+Automatic looking for Django projects
 ----------------------------------------

 By default, pytest-django tries to find Django projects by automatically